Do I need a Will?

 It’s estimated that over 60% of British adults do not have a Will.
 Like home insurance, Wills are optional; you don’t have to have one but the consequences of not having one are less than favourable.

 All parents should have a Will to appoint guardians, if for no other reason.
 By setting up guardianship clauses in your Will, you can formally appoint guardians to look after any children you have under the age of 18 when you pass away.

-- You and your partner do not inherit from each other without Wills.
-If you co-habit as unregistered partners, you are regarded as single in the eyes of the law for the purpose of inheritance: you need to set up a Will to protect your partner in the event of your death.
+If you co-habit as unregistered partners, the law regards you as single for the purpose of inheritance.
+You therefore need to set up a Will to protect your partner in the event of your death.
 Your partner does not have an automatic right to inherit from you and vice versa.
-If you pass away intestate, your blood relations stand first in line to inherit from you, irrespective of how long you and your partner have been living together, or even if you have children together.
+If you pass away intestate, your blood relations stand first in line to inherit from you.
+This is irrespective of how long you and your partner have been living together, or even if you have children together.

 If you and your partner/spouse have children from previous relationships, you might want to provide for them but still protect the inheritance for your own children.
 You need to seek advice from a legal professional who understands the complex workings of trust law; trusts can also help to protect assets in later life.

-- Sideways disinheritance.
 If you pass away and your spouse remarries, what guarantee do you have that they will make a legally protected provision for your children?
 If they should pass away in a new marriage without a Will that provides for your children, the entire estate will go to their new spouse, effectively disinheriting your children.
 This is known as sideways disinheritance.
 A Will can be drafted to protect against this happening to your wealth.

-In brief, if you have children and/or own assets, you really should have a Will.
-To speak to our specialist Wills, trusts and probate solicitors in Bristol, contact us on 0117 905 9763 or complete our online enquiry form.
-Alternatively, click here to request an estimate for our Will writing.
+Need a Will?
+Speak to our specialist Wills, trusts and probate solicitors in Bristol by calling 0117 905 9763 or complete our online enquiry form.
+Alternatively, you can click here to request an estimate for our Will writing.